Brooke Hobson

-Brooke Hobson (born May 27, 1999) is a Canadian professional ice hockey player who is a defenceman for the Ottawa Charge of the Professional Women's Hockey League (PWHL).
+Brooke Carole Hobson (born May 27, 1999) is a Canadian professional ice hockey player who is a defender for the Ottawa Charge of the Professional Women's Hockey League (PWHL).

 Playing career

 Collegiate

 Hobson committed to play college ice hockey for Northeastern University as a high school freshman.

 As a freshman in the 2017–18 season, Hobson played in all of Northeastern's 39 games, recording one goal and 15 points.
 Her first NCAA goal came on October 21, 2017, in a 5–1 victory over Syracuse University.

 In the 2018–19 season, her sophomore year, Hobson tallied six goals and 28 points in 38 games and led the team in points on the power play (11) and blocked shots (52).
 In the 2019 Hockey East Championship semifinals, she recorded an assist on what would become the game-winning goal by Chloé Aurard to lift the Huskies past the University of Vermont.
 She and the Huskies would go on to win the conference championship.

 In 30 games in her junior year, the 2019–20 season, Hobson recorded six goals and 15 points, including a career-best two goals on February 7, 2020, against Merrimack College.
 She would record an assist in the finals of the Hockey East championship, where the Huskies would defeat the University of Connecticut 9–1 in a Huskies vs. Huskies matchup to secure their third consecutive conference title.

 In her senior year in 2020–21, Hobson recorded a career-best five-game point streak with six assists from January 30 to February 14, 2021.
 She would finish the season with two goals and 14 points in 23 games.
 The Huskies would enter the 2021 national tournament as the top seed in the NCAA but would lose in overtime of the finals 2–1 to the University of Wisconsin.

 Returning as a graduate student for the 2021–22 season, Hobson played in 38 games, tallying six goals on the strength of a career-best three game-winning goals and adding 17 assists for 23 points.